Fairview Court, MWI

 Tel: (441) 236-3770 ext 3380 or ext 3381

 BHB’s Intellectual Disability Programme (formerly the Learning Disability Programme) is based at the Mid-Atlantic Wellness Institute (MWI), although many of the services are provided in the community.
 The programme provides a range of different types of support to adults with intellectual and developmental learning disabilities.

 Services include 24-hour support in 13 group homes across the island, the New Dimensions Day Programme, respite care and the Multidisciplinary Team.

-The philosophy of the Intellectual Disability Programme is that every service user should be supported in ways that increase their engagement in meaningful activities and relationships.
-This requires the service user to be at the forefront of everything that is done to support them.
+The philosophy of the Intellectual Disability Programme is that every client should be supported in ways that increase their engagement in meaningful activities and relationships.
+This requires the client to be at the forefront of everything that is done to support them.

-Each service user in the group homes and New Dimensions will have an up-to-date person-centred passport that sets out what is important to them, and what staff need to know in order to support them to have a good day every day.
+Each client in the group homes and New Dimensions will have an up-to-date person-centred passport that sets out what is important to them, and what staff need to know in order to support them to have a good day every day.
 To this end, all support staff are undergoing the City and Guilds Level 2 certificate programme in Supporting Individuals with Learning Disabilities (4200) and have attended training workshops in active support and person-centred approaches.

-A number of service users present behaviour that is considered to be challenging to those who are supporting them.
+A number of clients present behaviour that is considered to be challenging to those who are supporting them.
 The Intellectual Disability Programme has adopted the principles of positive behaviour support (PBS) as the approach used to understand and respond to challenging behaviour.

 This approach includes viewing the behaviour as being the person’s way of communicating that something is upsetting them.
 By changing the situations and events they experience, we can increase the person’s quality of life and reduce the likelihood that challenging behaviours will occur.
-Each service user whose behaviour is considered challenging will have a positive support plan in place.
+Each client whose behaviour is considered challenging will have a positive support plan in place.
 The plan emphasises ways to avoid trigger situations and deescalate any situation that we have been unable to avoid.